quantopian/zipline/README.md

 Contributions
 ============

-If you would like to contribute, please see our "Requests for Contribution" Wiki: https://github.com/quantopian/zipline/wiki/Contribution-Requests
+If you would like to contribute, please see our Contribution Requests: https://github.com/quantopian/zipline/wiki/Contribution-Requests

 Credits
 --------